fischtank44/Engine_Training_Data/README.md

 The following are the requirements for the project.

 Load data into a SQL database FROM text files - Done.
-SUM, AVG and GROUP BY
+SUM, AVG and GROUP BY - Done.
 CASE
 WHERE, HAVING
 ORDER BY